 - How Do I Check How Many PCIe Slots I Have?

 - 10 Things That Can Be Plugged in PCIe Slots?

 What are PCIe Lanes?

-The more lanes a slot has, the higher would be the throughput rate (speed) of the slot.
+The more lanes a slot has, the higher the slot’s throughput rate (speed).
 So an x4 slot has four times the speed of an x1 slot.

 Now the thing about PCIe lanes is that they are limited in number.
 A typical PC has a total of 20-24 PCIe lanes.
-16 of these are generally occupied by the graphics cards.
-The rest of the four lanes can either be distributed on a single x4 slot or four x1 slots depending upon how the motherboard is designed.
+16 of these are generally occupied by graphics cards.
+The remaining four lanes can be distributed on a single x4 slot or four x1 slots, depending on how the motherboard is designed.

 PCIe Version and Speeds

 The PCIe version of the slot has a tremendous impact on the throughput rate of the slot as well as the corresponding devices that attach to them.